top of page

 1. Ask about openings in the lab for the semester you wish to join.

-2. Share your future career goals and what attracted you to our lab.
-For example, our lab works in science denial, equity and inclusion, and in how to help professors use active learning.
+3. Explain what attracted you to our lab.
+For example, our lab works in biology education, diversity, equity, and inclusion in STEM, and in STEM student success at the college level.
 What are your interests tied to these issues?

-3. Describe your background and training
+4. Describe your background and training

-4. Include a resume and unofficial transcripts.
+5. Include a resume and unofficial transcripts.

 Grad students in our lab have gone on to: